Unit VII. Presence

 on sexuality but about Divine Love.
 We may not recognize real love

-it.
-It may not take the form of ecstasy or rapture but kindness or
+It may not take the form of ecstasy or rapture but kindness or compassion

-compassion or respect.
-You are experiencing love whenever someone does
+or respect.
+You are experiencing love whenever someone does something

-something nice for you, shares something from the garden or when someone
+nice for you, shares something from the garden or when someone listens to

-listens to you without any personal ego agenda.
-Love flows from presence
+you without any personal ego agenda.
+Love flows from presence as water

 The energy of presence is relaxation, the ability to allow something